foofighter51/coretet-mobile/docs/APPLY_RLS_MIGRATION_SUPABASE_SQL_EDITOR.md

 -- PLAYLIST_TRACKS RLS POLICIES
 -- ============================================

--- Drop existing playlist_tracks policies
+-- Drop existing playlist_items policies
-DROP POLICY IF EXISTS "Anyone can view playlist tracks" ON playlist_tracks;
+DROP POLICY IF EXISTS "Anyone can view playlist tracks" ON playlist_items;
-DROP POLICY IF EXISTS "Anyone can add playlist tracks" ON playlist_tracks;
+DROP POLICY IF EXISTS "Anyone can add playlist tracks" ON playlist_items;
-DROP POLICY IF EXISTS "Anyone can delete playlist tracks" ON playlist_tracks;
+DROP POLICY IF EXISTS "Anyone can delete playlist tracks" ON playlist_items;

--- Playlist tracks inherit visibility from their playlist CREATE POLICY "Playlist tracks visible based on playlist access" ON playlist_tracks FOR SELECT
+-- Playlist tracks inherit visibility from their playlist CREATE POLICY "Playlist tracks visible based on playlist access" ON playlist_items FOR SELECT
   USING (
     playlist_id IN (
       SELECT id FROM playlists WHERE